What is Application Security Posture Management (ASPM)?

 • Automate security testing and remediation workflows to increase agility and collaboration between developers and security

-ArmorCode’s Application Security Posture Management gives you 360-degree visibility into your application security posture to help you design, develop, deploy, and maintain secure software more effectively than ever.
+ArmorCode’s AI-powered Application Security Posture Management gives you 360-degree visibility into your application security posture to help you shift from chasing vulnerabilities to reducing risk.

 3 Mandatory Steps to Mature your AppSec Program Today